 Informative reports written by our special officers that have been presented National Council will be published here.

-SO Humanitarian Affairs report by Jean-Paul Bizoza - UNA NA National Council Meeting March 2020
+SO Humanitarian Affairs report by Jean-Paul Bizoza - UNA NZ National Council Meeting March 2020

 A monthly update from UN Youth President Mark Howard- UNA NZ National Executive Meeting March 2020